In This Article

 If you aren't familiar, allow us to introduce you to lived-in eyeliner.
 The look is a smudgy and oops-I-slept-in-my-makeup-but-still-woke-up-looking-great vibe—but not in a messy way.
 Think Sarah Jessica Parker's trademark jungle-green smoky eye (which she'll leave on for days, by the way).
 Her look works because she uses Laura Mercier's Caviar Stick in Jungle ($29), which doesn't budge, so she isn't left with a smeared mess come morning.
 The thing is, though, you don't need to, well, live (or sleep) in your eye makeup to execute lived-in eyes.
-Instead, you just need the right products and technique in order to pull it off.
+Instead, you just need the right products and technique to pull it off.
+Ahead, watch celebrity makeup artist Jaleesa Jaikaran share the ultimate smokey smudged eyeliner tutorial, plus pro tips from some of our favorite MUA's.

 Use a Primer